-The budget for Highways includes approved budget savings of £3.210m in 2016/17, the forecast reflects the fact that these savings are on track to be delivered in full in 2016/17 therefore the approved application of non-recurrent reserve funding of £1.404m from the Transitional Reserve in 2016/17 to support the service as it works towards delivering these savings is not required.
+The budget for Highways includes approved budget savings of £3.210m in 2016/17, the forecast reflects the fact that these savings are on track to be delivered in full in 16/17 therefore the approved application of non-recurrent reserve funding of £1.404m from the Transitional Reserve in 2016/17 to support the service as it works towards delivering these savings is not required.

-3.3.5 Libraries, Museums, Culture and Registrars
+3.3.4 Libraries, Museums, Culture and Registrars

-Libraries, Museums, Cultural Services and Registrars (LMCR) is forecast to overspend by £0.316m in 2016/17.
+Libraries, Museums, Cultural Services and Registrars (LMCR) is forecast to overspend by £0.365m in 2016/17.

-- Cultural Services Museums is forecast to overspend by £0.505m.
-It is forecast that it will cost £0.608m to run Museums in 2016/17 after applying non-recurrent funding of £0.500m from the Transitional Reserve.
-It anticipated that the County Council will have to meet some full year costs for the 5 museums which closed from October 2016, retain collections staff to assist with the closure of museums and relocation of collections beyond October 2016 and will incur some one-off costs to prepare museums for transfer.
-Of the 5 museums which have closed negotiations are underway to transfer 3 of the museums to other organisations by 31st December 2016 and the future of 2 museums is still to be determined.
-Following the closure and transfer of all the 5 museums it is expected that the remaining museums will be self-financing, including covering costs associated with collections, with the exception of Gawthorpe Hall for which there is a recurring annual budget to cover running costs.
-Given that negotiations are ongoing to transfer 3 museums to other organisations and the future of 2 museums is still to be determined the forecast position may change over the coming months as further decisions are made and transfer arrangements confirmed. - County Libraries is forecast to overspend by £0.128m which relates to non-delivery of previously agreed savings and is a reduction in the forecast overspend of £0.171m from that reported to Cabinet at the end of Quarter 1.
+- Cultural Services Museums is forecast to overspend by £0.586m.
+Following the closure of 5 museums from October 2016 it is expected that the remaining 6 museums will be self-financing, including covering costs associated with collections, with the exception of Gawthorpe Hall for which there is a recurring annual budget (of £0.104m in 2016/17) to cover running costs.
+It is forecast that it will cost £0.690m to run Museums in 2016/17 after applying non-recurrent funding of £0.500m from the Transitional Reserve.
+Of the 5 museums which have closed negotiations are underway to transfer 3 of the museums to other organisations by 31st March 2017 and the future of 2 museums is still to be determined.
+The forecast reflects the fact that the County Council will incur care and maintenance costs following the closure of museums particularly in respect of Helmshore Textile Mill and Queen Street Mill, one-off costs to prepare museums for transfer and will be required to retain collections staff to assist with the work associated with collections held in museums prior to transfer.
+Given that negotiations are ongoing and the future of 2 museums is still to be determined, the forecast position may change over the remainder of the financial year as further decisions are made and transfer arrangements confirmed. - County Libraries is forecast to overspend by £0.216m which relates to nondelivery of previously agreed savings.
 The forecast includes the application of non-recurrent funding of £1.608m from the Transitional Reserve.
-The forecast reflects the closure of 22 libraries on 30th September 2016 and that these buildings will be cleared and/or transferred by 30th December 2016, and assumes the restructure will be implemented from February 2017.
+The forecast reflects the closure of 22 libraries on 30th September 2016 and that these buildings will be cleared and/or transferred by 30th December 2016, and assumes the LMCR restructure will be implemented from February 2017.
 The future of a number of other libraries is still under consideration and the exact timescales for the closure, transfer and transition to satellites of a number of other libraries is still to be confirmed.
 Consequently the forecast for 2016/17 may change over the coming months as further decisions are made and closure, transfer and transition arrangements are confirmed.

-Underspends of £0.317m relate to the remainder of the service which includes Archives, Conservation, Heritage and Arts, Museum School Service, Support and Development and Registration Service.
-The forecast includes the application of non-recurrent funding of £0.487m from the Transitional Reserve.
-Underspends of £0.170m relate to staff costs and £0.154m to non-staff costs, offset by under-recovery of income of £0.007m.
+- Registration Service is forecast to underspend by £0.122m of which £0.146m relates to over recovery of income offset by overspends of £0.024 on staff costs. - Underspends of £0.314m relate to the remainder of the service which includes Archives, Conservation, Heritage and Arts, Museum School Service, and Support and Development.
+The forecast includes the application of nonrecurrent funding of £0.487m from the Transitional Reserve.
+Underspends of £0.199m relate to staff costs and £0.155m to non-staff costs, offset by underrecovery of income of £0.040m.

-Overall there is no significant change to the forecast underspend reported to Cabinet at the end of Quarter 1.
+There is no significant change to the forecast underspend reported to Cabinet at the end of Quarter 2.